ayo83/chat-me-server/README.md

 # Chat me server

 Chatty App backend server is an interesting real-time social network application.
-It is developed using node.js, typescript, redis and mongodb.
+It is developed using node.js, typescript, redis and mongodb

 # Some Features
   1. Signup and signin authentication